 Note You don’t need to have a Microsoft account if you’re playing Sunset Overdrive on Windows 10 and you purchased the game through Steam.

-If you’re planning to be in an area with no online coverage, such as a long-distance flight or a sailing excursion, you can prepare your Windows 10 device to allow you to play Sunset Overdrive offline.
+If you’re planning to be in an area with no online coverage, you can prepare your Windows 10 device to allow you to play Sunset Overdrive offline.

 For details on how to configure your Windows 10 device for offline play, see Play games offline on Windows 10 using Offline mode.